Looking for the best summer Crockpot recipes?

 I wouldn’t hesitate to serve this with a scoop of vanilla ice cream!

 Planning a backyard barbecue?
-These crockpot baked beans are the perfect side dish!
+These baked beans are my go-to Crockpot side dish for BBQs!

 This recipe transforms ordinary canned pork and beans into sweet and smoky baked beans using brown sugar, ketchup, mustard, onion, and bacon.